thinkshout/thinkshout/blog/_posts/2015-08-13-peer-to-peer-with-drupal.md

 ![image alt text](/assets/images/blog/image_0.png)

-*As a quick aside, it**’s** interesting in comparing these products that there is a lack of consensus in the industry regarding how to refer to these sorts of fundraising tools.
+*As a quick aside, it's interesting in comparing these products that there is a lack of consensus in the industry regarding how to refer to these sorts of fundraising tools.
 We often hear the terms "peer-to-peer fundraising," “team fundraising,” “viral fundraising,” and even “crowd fundraising” used interchangeably.
 With crowd fundraising being all the rage in the for-profit world of Kickstarter and the like, we feel that that descriptor could be a little misleading, but the other three terms all speak to different highlights and features of these tools.*

 With a target feature set identified, we began **wireframing our proposed solution**.
 Again, peer-to-peer fundraising has become somewhat of a well-trodden space.
 While we came up with a few small enhancements to the user experiences we’ve seen in the marketplace, we recognized that donors are beginning to anticipate certain design patterns when visiting these fundraising sites: